gvanboven/SemanticRoleLabelling/README.md

 | C-ARGM-LOC     |  0.000  | 0.000   | 0.000 |
 | ARGA           |  0.000  | 0.000   | 0.000 |

-* The performance scores of the all features fed in model is poor and we may need to do some feature ablation experiments to see which feaures are useful for the model to distinguish the dependency relation.
+* The performance scores of the model with all features fed is poor and we may need to do some feature ablation experiments to see which feaures are useful for the model to distinguish the dependency relation.
 Besides, the representations of the features do not strongly reveal the dependency relations between tokens and predicates.
 Since there are a lots of labels for the model to classify, we will focus on the main arguments of the sentences: ARG0, ARG1, ARG2, ARG4 as they are common in predicate arguments.
 ARG1 is the most commonly use in predicates arguments classification.
 In this experiment, ARG0's f-score is 0.504, which is acceptabel but still needs improvement.

 Only Predicate Info Features Experiment: